Skip to content

 How long do essential oils last?

-Is it safe to diffuse essential oils around pets?
+Is it safe to diffuse around pets?